privong/CarcassonneScore/README.md

 ### Analysis

-A sample analysis jupyter notebook and a sample sqlite database containing one game is available in the `analysis/` directory.
+Some jupyter notebooks with sample analysis and a sample sqlite database containing one game is available in the `analysis/` directory.